gparuthi/gparuthi.github.io/readme.md

 Everything is a post, but some posts only have metadata.
 Forked from sergeyk/sergeyk.github.com

-If you plan to use it send me a hi :)
+If you plan to use this, do send me a hi :)

 ## License